MintMCP

 What distinguishes MintMCP's security approach for AI agents?

-MintMCP's Virtual MCP Architecture provides role-based tool access at the gateway level by exposing curated tool sets per team.
-Virtual MCPs expose only the minimum required tools per role, implementing the principle of least privilege without modifying underlying servers.
-Combined with automatic OAuth wrapping, granular tool access control, and the dedicated LLM Proxy for coding agent governance, MintMCP provides comprehensive security coverage that extends beyond basic authentication.
+MintMCP's Virtual MCP Bundles provide role-based tool access at the gateway level by exposing curated tool sets per team or use case.
+Virtual MCP Bundles expose only the minimum required tools per role, implementing the principle of least privilege without modifying underlying servers.
+Combined with OAuth brokering for stdio and hosted MCP servers, tool-level allowlisting, rule-based policy, credential management, and Agent Bundles with M2M auth and “act as agent” flow, MintMCP provides governance coverage across both human users and internal agents.